Te Reo Maori

-Our kapahaka group has been in excess of 130 tamariki for the last 4 years and we meet once a week on Thursday afternoon.
-We have a great team of teachers that run the sessions and each year we participate in the Te Whānaungātanga Kapa Haka Festival in term 4.
+Our kapahaka group has been in excess of 180 tamariki for the last 4 years and we meet once a week.
+We have a great team of teachers that run the sessions and each year we participate in the Te Whānaungātanga Kapa Haka Festival in term 3.

 Our kapahaka group leaders and members take the lead in school powhiri throughout the year.

 Our "Whanau Pumanawa" group is available for our Tamariki Maori and Whanau Maori to meet weekly (Thursday afternoons for the kids) and once a term for parents.
 Here we enjoy an opportunity to come together to share kai, ideas, language and what the tamariki have been doing to develop their knowledge of Te ao Maori (The Maori world).

 Every term at Brooklyn, we provide a Powhiri for new tamariki, whanau and staff.
 The whole school welcomes our newcomers with haka, waiata, whaikorero, hongi and kai.
 It has become part of who we are as a school.

 "Turanga rere taku kainga.